HabitRPG/habitica/README.md

 Good!
 Your red tasks provide the most incentive.
 The worse you are at a task, the more valuable it becomes in Exp & GP, which will push you to focus on the harder tasks.
 However, if you *really* need a bail-out, you can "Re-Roll" from the item store, which resets all your tasks to a clean slate.
 You have to use your quarters, which will prevent you from re-rolling frequently.

 Again, try as hard as you can to avoid using re-roll.
 The point of red tasks is to push you to try harder.

+##API
+HabitRPG has a simple API for up-scoring and down-scoring third party Habits: ```POST /users/:userId/tasks/:taskId/:direction```.
+This API is currently used in the [Chrome extension](https://chrome.google.com/webstore/detail/habitrpg/pidkmpibnnnhneohdgjclfdjpijggmjj), and you can use it wherever (eg, I'm using it in my [Pomodoro scripts](https://www.evernote.com/shard/s17/sh/9cd765e9-9b5e-44ff-a3e1-b46691c3f593/4ab39c1fca3fe6d54c831dfe6550bf5d)).
+See [the API page](https://github.com/lefnire/habitrpg/wiki/API) for more details.

 ##License
 Code is licensed under GNU GPL v3.
 Content is licensed under CC-BY-SA 3.0.